cgat-developers/cgat-core/docs/defining_workflow/Writing_workflow.rst

 For CGATReport:

-The :meth:`Pipeline.run_report` method builds or updates reports using CGATreport_.
+The :meth:`pipeline.run_report` method builds or updates reports using CGATreport_.
 Usually, a pipeline will simply contain the following::

     @follows( mkdir( "report" ) )